nullgemm/globuf/readme.md

 Because Globox only implements windowing, the simple examples don't do much.

-Since my other libraries implementing desktop-app features also needed examples, I decided although they are completely independant to create a complex variant integrating them together with Globox.
+Since my other libraries implementing desktop-app features also needed examples, I decided although they are completely independent to create a complex variant integrating them together with Globox.

 To compile these complex examples, you will therefore need these libraries.